Xbox Game Pass (xCloud)

 Price and available regions

 Xbox Game Pass Ultimate might be a bit more expensive than Stadia, but that's because it has a lot more to offer.
-For $15/month, you're getting cloud streaming, Xbox Live Gold, and on-demand access to a gaming catalog with hundreds of titles.
+For $15 per month, you're getting cloud streaming, Xbox Live Gold, and on-demand access to a gaming catalog with hundreds of titles.
 What's even better is that you don't need an Xbox Series X or an Xbox Series S to play these games.
 Many of them are available to download on PC and stream to your Android device.

 Google Stadia, by comparison, offers a free version and a paid Pro subscription for $10 per month.
 With Stadia Pro, players get 4K, HDR, and 5.1 Surround Sound support along with a handful of free games every month and exclusive discounts.

 Google Stadia having a free tier sounds enticing, but you should also know that on Stadia, you need to pay for the games you play.
 Games are not included in the subscription fee.
 With Xbox Game Pass cloud streaming, every game that supports streaming in the service is free to play with your membership.
 There's no need to spend an extra $60 on top of your monthly payments.

 As for regional availability, Xbox Game Pass is available in 22 countries.
 Stadia is only supported in 14.

 Xbox Cloud Gaming countries: